 Perched on a bluff 60 feet above the spot where both the Sandy and Salmon rivers converge, the Sandy Salmon Bed & Breakfast is an adults-only retreat for true respite in the woods.
 Local artwork fills the rustic great room, with sofas around the stone hearth like a warm hug.
 Guest rooms feature handcrafted bed frames made from twisted aspen and juniper wood, handmade quilts and other historical charms.
 Some of the rooms overlook the lawns and English garden; others overlook the river, where President George Bush Sr., an avid fisherman, has been known to get away for a weekend.

 If relaxing lakeside with a whiskey drink and vinyl records is your thing, the The Suttle Lodge & Boathouse in Sisters may be the perfect escape.
 Here in the Deschutes National Forest, just outside of Bend, you can reconnect with the natural world with a brisk trail hike or just take it easy with board games, books and movies (the lobby has an extensive collection of all three, available to use during your stay).
-Acclaimed chef Joshua McFadden of Ava Gene’s in Portland will prepare his annual Thanksgiving feast at the lodge’s Boathouse restaurant, and a winter chef series will bring their Pacific Northwest ingredients and flair throughout the season.
+Acclaimed chef Joshua McFadden of Ava Gene’s in Portland will prepare his annual Thanksgiving feast at the lodge’s Boathouse restaurant, and Christmas eve brings chefs Matthew Rudofker and Joshua Pinskey from the famed Momofuku to the lodge.

 Maybe you want to soak away your stress, in the curative underground mineral waters at Lithia Springs Resort.
 Three miles from downtown Ashland, this romantic retreat in a tranquil valley of Southern Oregon includes a jacuzzi, koi pond, tea room, library and lobby with fireplace.
 The healing waters are piped into the rooms, bungalows and suites as well as a private soaking tub at Waterstone Spa, where you can also book a massage or facial.
 Stroll through a lush, four-acre sanctuary of gardens, trees and ponds.